barnxba/rpi-tools/README.md

     sudo dd if=2022-04-04-raspios-bullseye-armhf-lite.img of=/dev/mmcblk0 \
         bs=4M oflag=dsync status=progress

+It will also:
+- update **pi**'s password
-It will also remove the default *nopasswd* sudo access from **pi**.
+- remove the default *nopasswd* sudo access from **pi**
+- copy your local SSH key for easy access
+- enable CLI autocomplete for **root**.

 ## ansible

-This folder contains an Ansible inventory file with my pi defined, Next to it are playbook folders.
+This folder contains an Ansible inventory file with my pi defined, next to it are playbook folders.
 Playbooks can be run using:

     ansible-playbook -i ./inventory -l rpi -K [playbook-folder]/playbook.yml